Skip to main content

 After the Screening

-Whether you start with the AQ-10, our 18-question assessment, or another tool, what matters most is what you do with the information.
+Whether you start with the AQ-10, the AQ-50, the RAADS-R, or another tool, what matters most is what you do with the information.
 Explore our resources, learn about sensory processing and neurodiversity, and consider whether a formal evaluation would be helpful for your situation.

 Frequently Asked Questions